cyberstizz/MogulFashionServer/readme.md

 ### Biggest challenges
-my biggest challenge with DesignHer was successfully deploying it to AWS.
-I was used to simple deploys that allowed for attaching a a repo and the rest of the work was done for you, however in this case i had to manage a full deployment in ways that i never expected. however overall it was a very informative experience.
+my biggest challenge with Mogul Fashion funny enough was actually creating the loader. i had already created the other features being used several ties in the past, however in this case i was tasked with creating a loader that will run when a page is not fully looaed yet.

+To handle this i used a gif that i created in figma and loaded the gif on a page which centers it on the dom while the file is not completely loaded.

+This was accomplished using the react syntax &&

+which is effectively an if statement that works cleanly.

+the end.

 ### Code Review